godaddy-wordpress/go/README.md

 [Click here to download](https://github.com/godaddy-wordpress/go/releases/latest/download/go.zip) the latest release package of Go for WordPress.

-**NOTE:** Go is currently [awaiting approval](https://themes.trac.wordpress.org/ticket/75007) on WordPress.org.
-Until then, early adopters of the theme are required to keep it up-to-date manually.

 ## Showcase

 A theme is only as good as the websites it creates.